"New York Probate process"

 A probate asset is one that does not have a beneficiary designation and does not pass by operation of law.
 Indeed, probate assets are those assets that are owned solely in the name of the decedent.
 If the decedent either owned assets jointly with another individual or named a beneficiary of any of her assets, those assets pass by operation of law and are not the subject of probate proceedings.

 For example, if Jane died owning a house in her name alone.
-That house is a probate asset, and that house can only be disposed of by a fiduciary that was appointed by the Surrogate’s Court.
+That house is a probate asset.
+The house can only be disposed of by a fiduciary that was appointed by the Surrogate’s Court.
 However, if Jane owned the house jointly[1] with her husband, the husband can take ownership of without any kind of court intervention.
 (Sometimes you do not need to probate when the only asset is a house.
 Click here for more details.)

 What are Non-Probate assets?